hydrologie/xhydro-lstm/CONTRIBUTING.rst

         git clone git@github.com:your_name_here/xhydro-lstm.git

 #.
-Install your local copy into a development environment.
-You can create a new Anaconda development environment with:
+Install your local copy into a development environment.You can create a new Anaconda development environment with:

     .. code-block:: console